Coronavirus Cracow: Up-To-Date News & Information

 - Cracow’s public transport system, MPK, is still operating but has limited its tram and bus lines to offering only Saturday timetables during the quarantine period.
 Several tramlines have also been temporarily suspended and the front door area of the trams have been blocked (see above) to protect the drivers.
 There are restrictions limiting the amount of passengers allowed to travel in any bus/tram carriage at any one time (this will be posted on the door of the vehicle).

 - Parking Fees have been temporarily suspended around Cracow city centre in order to encourage people to use their cars rather than Public Transport.
 For the same reason, petrol prices have also been lowered at petrol stations such as ORLEN.

 - Domestic flights have been temporarily suspended.

 All international borders, with the exception of the German Border, have been shut down and a ban on non-essential international travel is in place.
 It is still possible to travel into Germany via private car and bus, however, border waiting times are reported to be 7+ hours and return into Poland is only possible (but still restricted) for citizens and residents*.
-All international flights (with the exception of special officially chartered flights), busses and trains have been temporarily suspended for a 2 week period, however it looks as if it will be extended to at least 30 days across the entire EU.
+All international flights (with the exception of special officially chartered flights), busses and trains have been suspended.

 - Polish residents who have been stranded overseas are currently still able to apply to return to Poland via officially arranged LOT flights through the ‘LOT Do Domu’ Scheme.
 Fill out the form on their website in order to apply for your flight.
 Flights cost from 400zl to 800zl.